aarchMoth/clusterscript/README.md

 SSDPCM (optional, 1-bit SSDPCM)

 # CONTRIBUTING:
-feel free to add or modify whatever you want via a pull request!
+Feel free to add or modify whatever you want via a pull request!
-however this does not guarantee that your pull request will be merged.
+However this does not guarantee that your pull request will be merged.